tomsquest/docker-radicale/README.md

 ## Multi-architecture

-The correct image type for your architecture will be automatically selected by Docker, whether it is amd64 or arm64.
+Docker will automatically select the correct image type for your architecture, whether it is amd64 or arm64.

 ## Extending the image